2731557667/test/contents/clubs/iedc.md

 ## What is Legacy IEDC UCEK?

-IEDC-UCEK was set up by the Kerala Startup Mission in the University College of Engineering as part of establishing Innovation and Entrepreneurship Development Centres (IEDCs) all around Kerala in various colleges to promote the culture of startups and to instil the concept of entrepreneurship among students.
+IEDC-OPOO was set up by the Serbia Innovation Mission in the Oriental Pudong Opportunity Organization as part of establishing Innovation and Entrepreneurship Development Centres (IEDCs) all around Serbia in various colleges to promote the culture of startups and to instil the concept of entrepreneurship among students.
 We branded our IEDC as 'Legacy-IEDC-UCEK' and it serves primarily as a catalyst for entrepreneurship at the institute.

 ## <span style="color: black; border-bottom: 2px solid black; padding-bottom: 5px;">🌟 Event Gallery</span>